kuyawa/DonateStellar/readme.md

 In order to use **DonateStellar** on your site you need to follow these easy steps:

 - Have a Stellar account with at least 1 XLM in funds
-- Download the DonateStellar.js file from here
+- Download the DonateStellar.js file from [here](./scripts/donatestellar.js)
-- Download the DonateStellar.jpg image from here
+- Download the DonateStellar.jpg image from [here](./media/donatestellar.jpg)
-- Add a click event to your donation image:
+- Add a click event to the donation image:
 ````HTML
 <img src="donatestellar.jpg" onclick="DonateStellar.donation(event)">
 ````